ElleWhitePB/CritterStack/README.md

 Unfortunately, all of this was tracked in dusty filing cabinets, folklore scribbles, and one deeply haunted spreadsheet.

 CritterStack is the department’s attempt to modernize its research.
-You're the new backend engineer who has to figure out how to build a distributed system sturdy enough to handle:
+You're the new backend engineer tasked with building a distributed system sturdy enough to handle:

 - shapeshifting organisms
 - ecosystems that ignore physics